Tricho-hepato-enteric syndrome

-Tricho-hepato-enteric syndrome (THE), also known as syndromic or phenotypic diarrhea, is an extremely rare congenital bowel disorder which manifests itself as intractable diarrhea in infants with intrauterine growth retardation, hair and facial abnormalities.
+Tricho-hepato-enteric syndrome (THE), also known as syndromic or phenotypic diarrhea, is an extremely rare congenital bowel disorder which manifests itself as intractable diarrhea in infants with intrauterine growth retardation, and hair and facial abnormalities.
 Many also have liver disease and abnormalities of the immune system.
 The associated malabsorption leads to malnutrition and failure to thrive.

 It is thought to be a genetic disorder with an autosomal recessive inheritance pattern, although responsible genes have not been found and the exact cause remains unknown.
 Prognosis is poor; many patients die before the age of 5 (mainly from infections or cirrhosis), although most patients nowadays survive with intravenous feeding (parenteral nutrition).

 Symptoms

 Tricho-hepato-enteric syndrome is one particular form of intractable diarrhea of infancy, presenting typically in the first month of life.
-These babies were usually born small for their age and continue to experience failure to thrive, usually with a final short stature.
+These babies are usually born small for their age and continue to experience failure to thrive, usually with a final short stature.
 Typical facial features include prominent forehead and cheeks, a broad nasal root and widely spaced eyes (hypertelorism).
 Their hairs are woolly, easily removed and poorly pigmented.
 Liver disease is mainly present as cirrhosis or fibrosis, and staining might reveal high iron content of the liver cells (consistent with hemochromatosis).
 Most evaluated patients had some degree of decrease in intelligence.

 Genetics

-The syndrome appears to be due to mutations in the gene tetratricopeptide repeat domain 37 (TTC37) which encodes the protein Thespin or the SKIV2L gene.
-This gene is expressed is in the adrenal gland, amniotic fluid, bladder, blood, bone, bone marrow, brain, cervix, connective tissue, ear, epididymis, eye, heart, intestine, kidney, liver, lung, lymph nodes, mammary glands, mouth, muscle, nerve, oesophagus, ovary, pancreas, pharynx, placenta, prostate, pituitary gland, salivary gland, testis, thyroid, tonsil, thymus, trachea, skin, uterus, spleen, spinal cord, stomach and vascular tissue.
+The syndrome appears to be due to mutations in the gene tetratricopeptide repeat domain 37 (TTC37), which encodes the protein Thespin or the SKIV2L gene.
+This gene is expressed in the adrenal gland, amniotic fluid, bladder, blood, bones, bone marrow, brain, cervix, uterus and ovaries (in females), testis, epididymis and prostate (in males), connective tissue, ears, eyes, heart, intestines, kidneys, liver, lungs, lymph nodes, mammary glands (in females), mouth, muscles, nerves, oesophagus, pancreas, pharynx, placenta, pituitary gland, salivary glands, thyroid gland, tonsils, thymus, trachea, skin, spleen, spinal cord, stomach and vascular tissue.
 It is also expressed in ascites and various embryonic tissues.
-It is expressed at high level in the intestine, lung, lymph nodes, pituitary and vascular tissues.
+It is expressed at high level in the intestines, lungs, lymph nodes, pituitary and vascular tissues.
 This gene is also known as KIAA0372, MGC32587 and TPR repeat protein 37.

 This gene is located on the Crick (minus) strand of the long arm of chromosome 5 (5q15).
 The gene is 91,113 bases in length and encodes a protein of 1564 amino acid residues with twenty tetratricopeptide repeats.
-It has 43 exons of which exons 1, 2 and 3 are non coding.
-The predicted molecular weight of the protein is 175.486 kiloDaltons and its predicted pI is 7.47.
-Its function is unknown but it may have adenylate cyclase activity and calcium- and calmodulin-responsive adenylate cyclase activity.
+It has 43 exons, of which exons 1, 2 and 3 are non coding.
+The predicted molecular weight of the protein is 175.486 kilodaltons and its predicted pI is 7.47.
+Its function is unknown, but it may have adenylate cyclase activity and calcium- and calmodulin-responsive adenylate cyclase activity.
 A homolog has been identified in the frog (Xenopus tropicalis), the mouse (Mus musculus) and the rat (Rattus norvegicus).
-In the mouse this gene is located on chromosome 13.
+In the mouse, this gene is located on chromosome 13.